History of Germans in Russia, Ukraine, and the Soviet Union: Decline of the Russian Germans

 Kazakhstan, and 841,295 Germans lived in Russia including Siberia.

 Perestroika opened the Soviet borders and witnessed the beginnings of a massive emigration of Germans from the Soviet Union.
 With the dissolution of the Soviet Union, large numbers of Russian Germans took advantage of Germany's liberal law of return to leave the harsh conditions of the Soviet successor states.
 The German population of Kyrgyzstan has practically disappeared, and Kazakhstan has lost well over half of its roughly one million Germans.
 The drop in the Russian Federation's German population was smaller but still significant.
-A very few Germans returned to one of their ancestral provinces: about 6,000 settled in Kaliningrad Oblast (former East Prussia).
+Very few Germans returned to their ancestral provinces: about 6,000 settled in Kaliningrad Oblast.